WalletScrutiny/WalletScrutinyCom/_android/net.bitbay.bitcoin.md

 providerTwitter: BitBay
 providerLinkedIn: bitbay
 providerFacebook: BitBay
-providerReddit:
+providerReddit: BitBayExchange

 redirect_from:
-  - /net.bitbay.bitcoin/
 ---

-BitPay is an old player in the space and is best known as a payment processor.
-This app's description loses no word on who holds the keys to your coins but on their website we can read:
+This app's description loses no word on who holds the keys to your coins.
+Their website is mainly about the exchange and not about the mobile appp but there is [a site about that](https://bitbay.net/en/mobile), too.
+There they only talk about exchange features, too and lose no word about who holds the keys which probably means this app is a custodial offering and therefore **not verifiable**.

-> **Funds safety**<br>
-  We keep all cryptocurrency funds on so called cold wallets.
-It means they are not connected to exchange servers directly.

-which means this app is a custodial offering and therefore **not verifiable**.